-To ensure that the social services staff is kept apprised of the latest developments and breakthroughs in the field of clinical social work. the social work department routinely presents seminars and in-service training on a wide variety of topics relevant to social work practice.
-In 1996, the list of topics discussed included patients' rights, aged related competency, welfare reform, violence in the workplace and other safety issues, emergency disaster preparedness, "Latinos, Machismo, and Alcoholism," and "Children and the Family Court," in 1997, the department offered presentations on "Social Work Competencies & Realities: Issues Facing Social Workers," "The Social Worker of the Future: Are We Truly Prepared?" and "120 Years of Child Protection by The New York Society for the Prevention of Cruelty to Children."42 Yearly presentations are given by quest speakers in recognition of African-American History Month.
-The Social Work Department also has a key role in organizing the Performance Improvement and Mandates Fairs that have become a regularly scheduled feature of the hospital's staff development and training program, and has taken the initiative to ensure that social have the opportunity to attend a wide range of educational courses offered by other hospital services.
-These training courses have contributed immeasurably to furthering the professional growth and development of the social work staff.
+Also, to ensure that the social services staff is kept apprised of the latest developments and breakthroughs in the field of clinical social work, the social work department in recent years has routinely scheduled seminars and in-service training on a wide variety of topics relevant to social work practice.
+In 1996, the list of topics discussed included patients' rights, aged related competency, welfare reform, violence in the workplace and other safety issues, emergency disaster preparedness, "Latinos, Machismo, and Alcoholism," and "Children and the Family Court;" in 1997, the department offered presentations on "Social Work Competencies & Realities: Issues Facing Social Workers," "The Social Worker of the Future: Are We Truly Prepared?" and "120 Years of Child Protection by The New York Society for the Prevention of Cruelty to Children."42 Each year the department has also hosted yearly presentations by guest speakers in recognition of African-American History Month.
+Other staff development activities have included a key role in organizing the Performance Improvement and Mandates Fairs that have become a regularly scheduled event as part of Bellevue's hospital-wide staff development and training program, and taking the initiative to ensure that social work staff have the opportunity to attend a wide range of educational courses offered by other hospital services.

-Social work staff has also responded to the call of duty in time of war.
-In 1917, thirteen workers were given leave of absence for overseas war service during World War One.43 And although not officially a social worker, Miss Sara Jane Delano, a graduate of the School of Nursing, class of 1886, and later became the superintendent of the school, served as the commander of the Army Nursing Corps and later as head of the American Red Cross Nursing Service, and is buried in Arlington National Cemetery.44
+Bellevue Social work staff has also responded to the call of duty in time of war.
+In 1917, thirteen workers were given leave of absence for overseas war service during World War One.43 And although not officially a social worker, Miss Sara Jane Delano, a graduate of the School of Nursing, class of 1886, and later the superintendent of the school, served as the commander of the Army Nursing Corps and later as head of the American Red Cross Nursing Service, and is buried in Arlington National Cemetery.44

-CHAPTER FIVE THE JOB
+THE JOB

-The primary function of a medical social worker is to provide a human service.
-This means that the patient is treated not as an object, or as a customer, or as a consumer, but as a person who enters the hospital with feelings, a life history, and the need for genuine support, counseling, friendship, and possibly "material assistance."
-It also means that the medical social worker works efficiently, effectively and conscientiously on behalf of the patient, and places the needs of the patient ahead of all other considerations.
-To achieve these aims, the medical social worker must possess the necessary clinical skills and personal temperament to quickly establish an effective therapeutic relationship with the patient that will win the patient's trust, instill within the patient a feeling of confidence in the social worker, and thereby render the patient receptive to the social worker's intervention, treatment and care.
+The primary function of a social worker is to provide psychosocial services to human beings with problems.
+The patient is to be treated not as an object, customer, or a consumer, but as a person who enters the hospital with feelings, a life history, and the need for genuine support, counseling, friendship, and possibly material assistance.
+The needs of the patient must be placed ahead of all other considerations.
+To meet these goals, the medical social worker must possess the clinical skills and personal temperament necessary to guickly establish an effective therapeutic relationship with the patient that will win the patient's trust, gain the patient's confidence, and thereby render the patient receptive to the social worker's intervention, treatment and care.
 This is a challenging and daunting task.
-Often, the first time the medical social worker meets the patient is when the patient is in the midst of a crisis, at a time when the patient is experiencing severe pain, often both physical and emotional, and may be feeling overwhelmed, frightened, angry, bewildered or totally confused.
-It is the social worker's duty and responsibility to overcome these obstacles so that treatment can begin without undue delay.
+Often, in a medical setting, the social worker first meets a patient while the patient is in acute distress, both physical and emotional, and is feeling overwhelmed, frightened, angry, bewildered or totally confused.
+It is under these difficult conditions that the social worker must engage the patient as quickly as possible so that treatment can begin without undue delay.

 For time is of the essence.
-At Bellevue Hospital any delay in the delivery of services can quickly translate into lost revenue.
-Something as seemingly mundane as a patient needing a pair of trousers can lead to a major crisis if a particular social need is not promptly diagnosed, assessed and treated.
-Such oversights can lead to costly delays in discharge as well place patients at risk.
-At Bellevue Hospital, the social work staff deals with these situations throughout the hospital on a daily basis.
+At Bellevue Hospital any delay in the delivery of services can quickly translate into lost revenue for the hospital.
+Something as seemingly mundane as a patient needing a pair of trousers can quickly escalate into a major crisis if the need is not promptly diagnosed, assessed and treated, especially on the inpatient services.

+Such oversights can lead to costlydelays in discharge as well place patients at risk.
+At Bellevue Hospital, the social work staff deals with these situations on a daily basis.